AalaaAyman24/Dataset-Insight-RAG-Chatbot/README.md

 ### 12. *Data Visualization*

-The `visualize_data()` function provides a simple way to visualize various aspects of your dataset through different types of charts.
-It allows you to interactively select chart types and columns, making it easy to explore your data visually.

-Here’s a breakdown of how the function works:
+The `visualize_data()` function helps users explore datasets through various chart types.
+Here's a brief breakdown:

-1. **Chart Type Selection**
+1. **Chart Type Selection**: Users choose from bar chart, histogram, boxplot, doughnut chart, or pie chart.
-   The user is prompted to select the type of chart they would like to visualize.
-Available chart options include:
-   - **Bar Chart**
-   - **Histogram**
-   - **Boxplot**
-   - **Doughnut Chart**
-   - **Pie Chart**

-2. **Column Selection**
-   After selecting the chart type, the user is asked to choose a numerical column from the dataset to visualize.
-The available columns are automatically filtered to only include numerical columns.
+2. **Column Selection**: After selecting the chart, users pick a numerical column from the dataset.

-3. **Generating and Displaying Charts**
-   Based on the selected chart type and column, the function generates the respective chart and displays it.
-Here’s how each chart type is handled:

-   - **Bar Chart**
-     A bar chart is suitable for visualizing the frequency of categorical data or counts of unique values in a column.
-However, it’s not recommended if the column has more than 20 unique values, as the chart can become cluttered.
-If the selected column has fewer than 20 unique values, a bar chart is generated, showing the frequency of each category.

-   - **Histogram**
-     A histogram is used to display the distribution of numerical data.
-It is especially useful for understanding the spread and frequency of values in a dataset.
-Histograms require at least 10 unique values to be meaningful, and if the selected column meets this condition, a histogram is generated.

-   - **Boxplot**
-     A boxplot visualizes the distribution of data through quartiles, showing the median, upper, and lower quartiles, as well as any outliers.
-A boxplot requires at least 5 unique values to show a proper distribution.
-If this condition is met, a boxplot is generated.

-   - **Doughnut Chart**
-     A doughnut chart is similar to a pie chart but with a hole in the center, giving it a donut-like appearance.
-This chart is useful for visualizing proportions of categorical data but is recommended only when the column has fewer than 5 unique values.

-   - **Pie Chart**
+3. **Chart Generation**:
+   - **Bar Chart**: Visualizes categorical data frequencies.
+Best for columns with fewer than 20 unique values.
+   - **Histogram**: Shows distribution of numerical data.
+Requires at least 10 unique values.
+   - **Boxplot**: Displays data distribution through quartiles.
+Needs at least 5 unique values.
+   - **Doughnut Chart**: Proportions of categorical data.
+Best for columns with fewer than 5 unique values.
-     Like the doughnut chart, a pie chart shows the proportion of different categories in a dataset.
-It is most effective with fewer than 5 unique values to avoid overcrowding the chart.
+   - **Pie Chart**: Similar to the doughnut chart, for fewer than 5 unique values.

-4. **Warnings and User Feedback**
-   If the user selects a column with too many unique values for a particular chart type (e.g., more than 20 unique values for a bar chart), the function will display a warning.
-This ensures that the user can make informed decisions about which visualization type to use.
+4. **Warnings**: The function warns users if a chart type isn’t suitable for the selected column (e.g., too many unique values for a bar chart).

 ### 13. *Download Processed Data*